Kyle Whittingham: 2005

-Whittingham's first season was an up and down ride for Utah as the team not only adjusted to a new coaching staff, including Andy Ludwig, but also a new offense led by quarterback Brian Johnson.
+Whittingham's first season as head coach was an up and down ride for Utah as the team not only adjusted to a new coaching staff, including Andy Ludwig, but also a new offense led by quarterback Brian Johnson.
 Utah struggled early on, going 3–4 in their first 7 games, however, a strong finish gave Utah their third straight bowl invite.

 In the 2005 Emerald Bowl the Utes faced the Georgia Tech Yellow Jackets.
 Utah beat Georgia Tech 38–10, the Yellow Jackets' worst bowl loss by point margin in school history.
 Whittingham finished his first year at Utah with a 7–5 record.

 2006

 In 2006, Whittingham's team faced a degree of adversity.
 Starting quarterback Brett Ratliff struggled through parts of the year, and so did the Utes.
 Like the year before, the Utes rebounded toward the end of the season, but lost to rival BYU at home by a score of 33–31.
 The Utes became bowl eligible for the fourth straight year, a school record.
 Whittingham led the Utes to a 25–13 victory over the University of Tulsa in the 2006 Armed Forces Bowl, running his record to 15–10 (.600) with Utah.